-The Foundation employs experienced dialysis and patient services staff to oversee and monitor the services of the dialysis providers and staff costs relating to these staff will be reimbursed by the Foundation's dialysis service providers in accordance with the terms of their supply agreements with the Foundation.
+The Foundation employs experienced dialysis and patient services staff to oversee and monitor the services of the dialysis providers.
+These staff costs will be reimbursed by the Foundation's dialysis service providers in accordance with the terms of their supply agreements with the Foundation.